sedthh/BeatLearning/README.md

 # Beat Learning
 This repository is currently a **work in progress**.
 The goal is to have a single generative model that is capable of creating a large variety of beatmaps for any song automatically.
 Any help is appreciated (especially donation of compute for creating foundation models).

+*The intention of the AI model is not to diminish the value of manually crafted beatmaps made by individuals.
+Rather, its goal is twofold: 1) to aid artists in swiftly creating new beatmaps through tool assistance, and 2) to facilitate smaller independent developers in generating content more effortlessly for their rhythm games.*

 ## Current status
 Training data generation is done.
 Model architecture is almsot finished.
 Currently working on training and evaluating the first models.